computefoundation/gnu-linux-application-management/README.md

 </div>
 <br><br><br>

-**Gnu-linux-application-management** is a resource of document solutions to foundational GNU/Linux application management problems.
+**Gnu-linux-application-management** is a resource of document solutions functioning as a foundation for GNU/Linux application management.

 # Application categories